WHAT’S IN THIS REVIEW?

 Collectively described as ‘a set of tools that work together to block ad trackers and web beacons, restore access to blocked content and help you safeguard your privacy online’, we’re looking at Windscribe, and how it shapes up compared to other freemium VPN providers.

-Here’s what we thought of both the free and paid versions of Windscribe VPN, the former of which held up surprisingly well during testing.
+Here’s what we thought of the free and paid versions of Windscribe VPN, as both held up surprisingly well during testing.

 It won’t compare to any decent premium option, but the free version is a great introduction to Windscribe’s VPN.

 There are some downsides that we’ll discuss in-depth, but it should definitely be on your radar if you’re desperate for a freemium provider in the meantime. (*We went on to purchase a paid subscription after reaching the 10GB data cap.)